xaya/xaya_tutorials/MoverSharp/README.md

 	static string dPath = AppDomain.CurrentDomain.BaseDirectory;

-We&#39;ll connect to the C++ wrapper on port 8900.
-This is defined in the wrapper, so this is not optional.
+We&#39;ll connect to libxayagame on port 8900.
+This can be any free port.

 	static string gamehostport_s = "8900";